diananiti/TeamProject/README.md

 o	set password to project (if you use other password it should be changed in confiruation file - hibernate.clg.xml), o	set port to 5432 which is selected automatically during installation.
 2. Afterwards open PostgreSQL you need to create new DB called 'Team_Project_Manager',
-3. Run project uploaded by Tomek and it should generate all tables with proper fields and primary keys.
+3. Run project and it should generate all tables with proper fields and primary keys.